merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 As in the previous section, you should look at the 'modules' mode section for descriptions of any columns that are shared with that mode.
 Below are the descriptions of new columns in this mode:
 - `step_id`: a unique identifier of each top-level step in the module
 - `step`: the definition of the top-level step, as extracted from the module definition
 - `step_completeness`: an integer value of 1 in this column indicates that the step is complete, meaning that (at least) one of any alternative enzymes (or sets of enzymes) in this step has been annotated.
 A value of 0 indicates that the step is incomplete, meaning that there is no way for the step's reaction to be catalyzed based on the set of enzyme annotations we are considering.
 This value is binary (so 0 and 1 are the only possible values for this column).
+To learn how this number is calculated, see [the anvi-estimate-metabolism help page](https://anvio.org/help/main/programs/anvi-estimate-metabolism/#how-is-stepwise-completeness-copy-number-calculated).

 Note that in this output mode, `stepwise_module_completeness` and `stepwise_module_is_complete` are the stepwise completeness scores of the module overall, not of a particular step in the module.
 These values will be repeated for all lines describing the same module.

 **Step copy number values in the output**

 If you use the flag `--add-copy-number`, this output mode will gain an additional column, `step_copy_number`, which describes the number of copies of the current step.
 To calculate this value, we look at the number of annotations for each alternative enzyme in the step and figure out how many different versions of the step we can make by combining different annotations.
+For more details, check out [the anvi-estimate-metabolism help page](https://anvio.org/help/main/programs/anvi-estimate-metabolism/#how-is-stepwise-completeness-copy-number-calculated).

 ### Enzyme 'Hits' Mode